mithunshanbhag/mithunshanbhag.github.io/_posts/2019-03-29-high-availability-azure-3-availability-sets.md

   * 5th VM: FD1, UD4
   * 6th VM: FD2, UD0
   * and so on...

+* Generally an [availability set is paired with a load balancer](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability#combine-a-load-balancer-with-availability-sets) for traffic equi-distribution amongst the VMs in that availability set.

 * Pro tip: To ensure redundancies in all tiers of your n-tier application, [each tier should be placed in a separate availability set](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability#configure-each-application-tier-into-separate-availability-sets).